virtualzx-nad/easy_llm_agents/README.md

 class HealthCheckCommand(
     BaseCommand,
     command='health_check',
     description="Check the health status of the frog service.
-The following should be supplied in context:\n    -`data`: json parameters\n\n    - `status_key`: which key to extract from api"
+The following should be supplied in content:\n    -`data`: json parameters\n\n    - `status_key`: which key to extract from api"
 ):
     def generate_prompt(self):
         import requests   # imports should be lazy